Community Observes Mesothelioma Awareness Day 2016

 I think people sometimes can be too cavalier about mesothelioma and don’t take into consideration that it can take years for significant signs to show up.
 On the other hand, they don’t need to panic because they were in a place with asbestos and to understand that it is the dust particles that you breathe in, not being just present where it is that causes mesothelioma.
 Give serious thought to where you were exposed to asbestos and under what conditions.

-Missy Edmunds, medical outreach director at The Mesothelioma Center
+Missy Miller, medical outreach director at The Mesothelioma Center

 I wish mesothelioma patients understood that there is hope out there for them.
 So often, a patient is told there are no treatment options available by a doctor who does not specialize in this rare cancer.
 Medical advancements in this field have grown greatly.
 Please go to a mesothelioma specialty center that uses the multidisciplinary approach, and let that team of specialists dictate what your options may be.
 If surgery, chemotherapy and radiation do not work, do not be afraid to join a clinical trial.
 Every miracle drug that leads to a cure had to start somewhere.